 The Eagles won a shootoutSunday night by slipping off their underdog masks and playing like they had nothing to lose.

 The Patriots weren't out-schemed.
 They weren't overwhelmed by a dominant defensive line, as they were during their Super Bowl defeats against the New York Giants.
 They were out-executed.
 Bill Belichick's team made sloppy mistakes throughout the game and left the door open just wide enough for the Eagles to fly on in.
-For a team whose mantra is famously "Do Your Job" -- for a team that relies on a nearly mechanical emphasis and focus upon getting the little things right -- the Patriots were napping at work far too frequentlyto win.
+For a team whose mantra is famously "Do your job" -- one that relies on a nearly mechanical emphasis and focus upon getting the little things right -- the Patriots were napping at work far too frequentlyto win.

 Doug Pederson's team didn't win the Super Bowl as a result of the Patriots' mistakes; the Eagles won because they executed in many of the exact waysin whichthe Patriots specifically struggled.
 Philadelphia didn't play a perfect game, butit was far more consistent and made critical plays far more frequently than the Patriots.